-I felt like one of those uncoordinated kids in gym class waiting to be picked for the dodge ball team.
-I was always picked for a dodge ball team pretty quickly so why hadn’t I been picked to choose a Christmas present?
+I felt like one of those uncoordinated kids in gym class waiting to be picked for dodge ball.
+I was always picked for a dodge ball pretty quickly so why hadn’t I been picked to choose a Christmas present?

 As I suspected, I was the last one left to choose the last gift under the Christmas tree.
 I knelt down under the tree but couldn’t find anything.
 I slightly panicked wondering, “Where is my gift!?”

 My Christmas gift should have been easy to find but with all the homemade ornaments crafted from white Xerox paper and colored with crayons, it was hard to tell the difference between the last remaining gift and Christmas ornaments.
 In the pit of my stomach I thought I was being left out of the gift exchange but then I spied a box with what looked like homemade wrapping paper.
 It was my Christmas gift!